Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Dissemination Layer

+\sysname proceeds in a round-by-round manner.
+Once a replica $p_i$ receives $f{+}1$ valid vertices from round $r$, it advances to round $r{+}1$, forming a new vertex $v$ referencing these vertices using strong edges and including a \textit{round-cert} of round $r$, and then broadcasts $v$, incrementally constructing the DAG.

+\figref{algorithm:dag_construction} illustrates the DAG construction in \sysname, including vertex creation, verification, and integration into the DAG.
+Replicas begin with the genesis vertices and progress round by round.
+A replica advances to the next round once it has received at least $f{+}1$ vertices in the current round (line~\ref{line:advance_round}).

-The DAG construction begins with a genesis vertex at each replica and progresses through sequential rounds once at least $f+1$ vertices have been observed in the current round (line~\ref{line:advance_round}).
-To guarantee the correctness of this progression, \sysname employs the \textit{TEE-Assisted Vertex Validation} with the trusted component \textit{RAC}.
-Specifically, before $p_i$ can move to the next round, it is required to invoke \textit{RAC} to validate that the required quorum criteria are met (line~\ref{line:RAC}), which includes verifying if the $f+1$ vertices originate from distinct replicas and have been reliably delivered.
-Upon successful validation, \textit{RAC} issues a round certificate (\textit{round-cert}), authorizing $p_i$ to advance to the next round.
-Once advancing to the next round, $p_i$ generates a new vertex (line~\ref{line:generate_vertex}) and disseminates it to all replicas utilizing the \textit{TEE-Assisted Reliable Broadcast} mechanism (line~\ref{line:rbc}).
-Together, these two TEE-Assisted mechanisms ensure that all newly created vertices are verifiably honest and reliably delivered with the DAG’s causal structure, thus effectively enhancing DAG construction performance.
+To ensure correctness, \sysname employs the \textit{T-RoundCert} mechanism.
+Before moving to the next round, a replica $p_i$ invokes \textit{RAC} to validate quorum criteria (line~\ref{line:RAC}), specifically that $f{+}1$ vertices from distinct replicas have been delivered.
+Upon successful validation, \textit{RAC} issues a round certificate (\textit{round-cert}), authorizing $p_i$ to advance.
+Then, $p_i$ generates a new vertex (line~\ref{line:generate_vertex}) and disseminates it to all replicas via \textit{T-RBC} (line~\ref{line:rbc}).
+The TEE-assisted services ensure that all vertices meet the vertex structure requirements and are delivered reliably, preserving the causal structure of the DAG.

-Since all the replicas progress independently, each non-faulty replica maintains its own local copy of the DAG.
-Upon reliably delivering a vertex, the replica should wait until all its referenced vertices have been added to the DAG before integrating the newly delivered vertex (line~\ref{line:vertices_in_DAG}).
-Although local DAGs may temporarily diverge due to variations in message delivery times across replicas, the \textit{TEE-Assisted Reliable Broadcast} mechanism guarantees that all non-faulty replicas will eventually receive the same sets of vertices (Lemma~\ref{lm:DAGview}).
-The potential differences in the order of delivery do not affect the correctness of the DAG because the topological order of vertices is inherently defined by their references.
-As a result, the system eventually converges on a consistent, unified DAG view across all replicas.
-This convergence not only maintains the integrity of the DAG but also supports the deterministic progression of the protocol, even in the presence of Byzantine faults or network inconsistencies.
+Each replica maintains its own local view of the DAG.
+Upon receiving a vertex, the replica fetches all missing referenced vertices before adding the new vertex (line~\ref{line:vertices_in_DAG}).
+Although temporary divergences may occur due to network asynchrony, \textit{T-RBC} guarantees that all non-faulty replicas eventually receive the same set of vertices (Lemma~\apxlmref{lm:DAGview}{app:reliable_diss}).
+The differences in delivery order do not affect correctness because the DAG’s topological order is determined by vertex references, as shown in the example below.